Topics

 Edward Gero (not available August – October, 2024)

-Aging in Place: Do Not Blame the House (virtual engagements only)
+Aging in Place: Do Not Blame the House (Speaker: Patrice Winter)

 Easy to do modifications to more complex suggestions will be addressed for better aging in place.
 We will also address how to work with changes in sight, balance and physical abilities that may come with aging and how you can make your house work for you